typical-go/typical-rest-server/README.md

 ## Run

 Use `./typicalw run` to compile and run local development.
-Lear more at[here](https://typical-go.github.io/learn-more/wrapper.html)
+[Learn more](https://typical-go.github.io/learn-more/wrapper.html)

 ## Configuration